Aorimn/dislocker/INSTALL.md

 For Debian-like distros based on Debian Stretch or Ubuntu 16.04 or later:

-- `aptitude install gcc cmake make libfuse-dev libmbedtls-dev ruby-dev`
+- `aptitude install gcc cmake make libfuse-dev libmbedtls-dev ruby-dev pkgconf`

 For Fedora-like: